The must-have list of skills a translator needs in order to be hired by a professional translation services provider.

 2. Knowledge of the Target Language

-The translator must also have a perfect mastery of the target language in order to reproduce the context or tone of the original text.
+Translators must also have a perfect mastery of the target language in order to properly reproduce the context or tone of the original text.

 3. Knowledge of Cross-Language Connections

-Knowing two languages is a pretty astounding accomplishment on its own, but it does not suffice: the translator must also have a deep-rooted understanding of the etymological and linguistic correlations between the two languages required for the translation.
+Moreover, knowing two languages is a pretty astounding accomplishment on its own, but it is not enough: the translator must also have a deep-rooted understanding of etymological and linguistic correlations between the two languages required for the translation.

 4. Understanding Cultural Contexts

-And there is something else: in addition to knowing both languages and understanding the relationship between them, the translator must also use her knowledge of the two cultures.
+There is more!
+In addition to knowing both languages and understanding the relationship between them, translators must also use their knowledge of the two cultures.
 A language is a set of words and grammatical rules, but also an extensive system of connotations and cultural references.

 5. Subject Knowledge

-A translator’s knowledge should not only be linguistic: he also needs to be familiar with the subject matter of the text to be translated (as this knowledge includes meanings and specific vocabulary for a particular field).
+Translators’knowledge should not only be linguistic.
+Indeed they need to be familiar with the subject matter of the text to be translated, considering that this knowledge includes meanings and specific vocabulary for a particular field or industry.

 6. Knowledge of the Mechanisms of Transmission of Meaning

-The translator should also know when to use a literal translation or the formal equivalent and when to seek a dynamic or functional equivalent that will replicate the meaning of the text as faithfully as possible.
+Translators need to know when to use a literal translation or a proper equivalent, and when to seek a dynamic or functional equivalent that will replicate the meaning of the text as dependably as possible.

 Therefore, the role of the translator is like that of an actor in a play.
-Translation services involve taking decisions which in turn require interpretation.
-This mainly applies to literary texts, but also to other types of jobs such as scientific or legal translation.
+Translation services involve making decisions, in turn requiring interpretation.
+This applies to literary texts, but also to all other types of linguistic jobs such as scientific or legal translation.